 For purchases in excess of limits on credit cards, departments must submit a Purchase Requisition to the Purchasing Office.
 In addition to evaluating the purchase, the Purchasing Office will review the departmental account to ensure the availability of funds prior to making any commitment on behalf of Wittenberg.
 The Purchase Requisition must always contain a complete description of the item(s) requested, the price or estimate for each item, the account number to charge, and the appropriate signature.
 For all requests up to $5,000, the Purchase Requisition must be signed by a Director or Associate Director.
 Purchase Requisitions over $10,000 must be approved in advance by the Vice President or Executive Staff member from the area making the request.
-All Purchase Requisitions in excess of $25,000 must also be approved by the Vice President for Business and Finance.
+All Purchase Requisitions in excess of $25,000 must also be approved by the Vice President for Business and Administration.
 All purchases and/or projects in excess of $250,000 must have Board approval.

 All purchases over specified spending authority must be approved in advance via a Wittenberg University Purchase Order.
 When you do not know the exact final cost of an order, you may submit a Purchase Requisition noting the amount is an estimate or approximate cost.
 Items received at the Warehouse for which there is no paperwork will not be delivered to the department unless/until the purchase is approved through the Purchasing Office.
 Items received directly by the department for which there is no prior authorization are the financial responsibility of the individual who placed the order.
 Wittenberg University is not obligated to honor any purchasing commitments made by its' faculty or staff if a purchase order has not been issued in advance of placing an order with a vendor.
 After review and final approval of the Purchase Requisition, the Purchasing Office will issue a Purchase Order to the most appropriate vendor.